The concept of “localized compensation” might be something you want to consider for your business.

 Opinions expressed by Entrepreneur contributors are their own.

-The pandemic has changed the way we live and — in some cases permanently.
-Many employers have decided to keep as an option for some workers.
+The pandemic has changed the way we live and work — in some cases permanently.
+Many employers have decided to keep remote work as an option for some workers.
 Predictably, many workers have realized the boon to their finances by taking their big-city salaries and relocating to cheaper locales.

 This trend puts employers in a pickle.
 Remote workers who relocate are taking advantage of salaries intended to be competitive based on regional housing costs around headquarters.
 Their salaries now have greater value because of their relocation.
 Meanwhile, workers required to work at headquarters must continue to pay higher housing costs with the same salaries.
 Many companies are responding by renegotiating the salaries of their relocated remote workers.